ey-advisory-technology-testing/test-manaj/README.md

 ```

-Using the representative case above let's list the sequence of steps that occur.
+Using the representative case above, let's list the sequence of steps that occur.
 Once again, this is a hardcoded example, your hashmaps will be generated dynamically from your framework.
 So lets begin assuming the hashmap above was pulled from your testing framework.

 1. Argument to pass input to Testmanaj resourcesPath: Data type = String, Data = path where the configuration file is stored